The Dougherty Arts Center offers professional development for artists through classes, workshops, meetups, and our Artist Resource Center.

 Artist Professional Practices

-The Dougherty Art Center’s Artist Professional Practices class offers training and career preparation for the visual artist to build and maintain a thriving professional practice.
-Topics include resumes and artist statements, artwork documentation and portfolio preparation, budgeting, marketing, and selling your work.
+The Dougherty Art Center’s Artist Professional Practices class offers training and career preparation for the visual artist to build and maintain a thriving artistic practice through hands-on instruction.
+Topics include resumes and artist statements, artwork documentation and portfolio preparation, budgeting, marketing, applying to shows, and selling your work.
 Prepare for your career in the arts!

 Learn more about the production of artworks for public places including an overview of budgeting, engineering, site selection, and proposal preparation.
 This six-week class encourages research and provides students with opportunities to learn from accomplished public artists.
 The class will give an in depth look at the Public Art application process, while students work to put together their own submission package.